IBMStreams/streamsx.documentation/docs/4.1/java/java-op-dev-guide.markdown

 	* Disconnect from the server
 	* Always call super.shutdown() in the shutdown method

 This covers the basics of creating a source operator.
 Streams Java Operator APIs come with many useful patterns and samples.
 You may extend from these patterns when implementing the source operator.
 To have access to these patterns, include the com.ibm.streams.operator.sample.jar in your classpath.
-For more information about these samples and patterns, refer to this documentation.  <a target="_blank" href="http://www-01.ibm.com/support/knowledgecenter/#!/SSCRJU_4.1.0/com.ibm.streams.spl-java-operators.doc/samples/overview-summary.html">Java Operator Samples</a>
+For more information about these samples and patterns, refer to this documentation:  <a target="_blank" href="http://www-01.ibm.com/support/knowledgecenter/#!/SSCRJU_4.1.0/com.ibm.streams.spl-java-operators.doc/samples/overview-summary.html">Java Operator Samples</a>

 ## Next steps

 This covers the basics of writing a Java primitive operator.
-To learn more about the details, refer to the [knowledge center](http://www-01.ibm.com/support/knowledgecenter/#!/SSCRJU_4.1.0/com.ibm.streams.spl-java-operators.doc/api/overview-summary.html).
+To learn more about the details, refer to the <a target="_blank" href="http://www-01.ibm.com/support/knowledgecenter/#!/SSCRJU_4.1.0/com.ibm.streams.spl-java-operators.doc/api/overview-summary.html">knowledge center</a>.

 We will continue to improve this development guide.
 If you have any feedback, please click on the **Feedback** button at the top and let us know what you think!